Appendix C: Field equations cheat sheet

-A quick reference for the core equations that power zero-knowledge proof systems.
+A quick reference for the core equations in zero-knowledge proof systems.

 For a non-zero polynomial of total degree over a field :